microsoft/winget-pkgs/doc/manifest/schema/1.0.0/installer.md

  This key represents any status codes returned by the installer representing a success condition other than zero.

- >Note: Some return codes indicate a reboot is suggested or reqired.
+ >Note: Some return codes indicate a reboot is suggested or required.
 The Windows Package Manager does not support the reboot behavior currently.
 Some installers will force a reboot, and the Windows Package Manager does not currently suppress reboot behavior.

  >Note: This key may be present in the root of the manifest as the default value for all installer nodes.
 This key may also be present in an individual installer node as well.
 If this key is in the manifest root and in an installer node, the value in the installer node will apply.